 Receptor-mediated endocytosis is a more efficient and selective endocytic process than pinocytosis.
-The classical examples of the receptor-mediated endocytosis are uptake of cholesterol bound low-density lipoproteins, recycling of iron-bound transferrin, and the chief endocytic process in plant cells.
+The classical examples of receptor-mediated endocytosis are uptake of cholesterol-bound low-density lipoproteins, recycling of iron-bound transferrin, and the chief endocytic process in plant cells.
 Hypercholesterolemia is the result of the defective or absent low-density lipoprotein receptors.
 As a result of this, cholesterol is not eliminated from the body and is deposited in the blood vessels resulting in atherosclerosis.

 This is a clathrin-independent, receptor-mediated- cholesterol, and dynarrin- dependent pathway endocytic process wherein invagination of the plasma membrane results in the formation of bulb-shaped cavities inside the cells which are known as caveolae.
 The literal meaning of the word ‘caveolae’ is ‘little caves’.
 The size of these cavities is 50-80nm.

 Two proteins, i.e., caveolins and cavins, facilitate the process of formation of caveolae.
 Caveolins are an integral protein of 21 kDa of the membrane whereas cavins are the peripheral proteins of the membrane.
 Three caveolins, i.e., caveolin-1, caveolin-2, and caveolin-3 are involved in the formation and stability of the caveolae.
 Caveolin-3 is a specific protein found only in muscle cells.
 These three caveolin work in conjunction with four types of cavins (cavin-1, -2, -3, and -4; cavin-4 is specifically found in muscle cells) to form caveolae.